NevilleKing/LogOverNet/README.md

     NetworkClient.exe --port 1234 --file myfile.log

-Make sure the ports match.
-By using `--file` you can have multiple log files.
-These can then be reloaded at a later time.
+Make sure the port number is the same as in the code.
+By using `--file` you can have multiple log files and these can then be reloaded at a later time using the same command.

 ## Dependencies

-The logging library doesn't require any extenernal dependencies as all functionality is provided by Winsock.
+The logging library doesn't require any external dependencies as all functionality is provided by Winsock.
 The library should work with C++11 and higher.

-The server required pdcurses.dll which provides the console UI.
+The server requires pdcurses.dll which provides the console UI.

 ## Logging Functions